atomala1/searchDemo/README.md

 Search currently only happens on the root object since I assumed this API would be consumed by some sort of front end.
 If search is supposed to happen on embedded objects, the query builder would just need to be expanded to include a join and add the corresponding `Specification` to the query.

+Partial matches are supported for any `String` type queries.

+Invalid `value` queries are returned as a `400 BAD_REQUEST` with information about what field is invalid and what type is expected.

+Invalid `key` queries are ignored.

 ```bash
 curl -X GET \